Sylius/Sylius/docs/customization/form.rst

     Some of the forms already have extensions in Sylius.
 Learn more about Extensions `here <http://symfony.com/doc/current/bundles/extension.html>`_.

-F.i. the ``ProductVariant`` admin form is defined under ``Sylius/Bundle/ProductBundle/Form/Type/ProductVariantType.php`` and later extended in
+For instance the ``ProductVariant`` admin form is defined under ``Sylius/Bundle/ProductBundle/Form/Type/ProductVariantType.php`` and later extended in
 ``Sylius/Bundle/CoreBundle/Form/Extension/ProductVariantTypeExtension.php``.
 If you again extend the base type form like this:

 .. code-block:: yaml